jamescarruthers/jamescarruthers/content/activity/artist-talk.md

 ---
-title: So you want to build a module
+title: So you want to build a module?
 type: Talk
 date: 2017-11
 venue: CV Freqs